Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 * Members ranking Classification-A may not vote on legislation changes that are directed towards them.
 * Members ranking Classification-O may not vote on legislation changes that are directed towards them.
 “Directed towards them” means any legislation specifically directed towards their classification.
 Not legislation directed towards Nova Corporation Members as a whole or legislation directed towards multiple classifications.
+* Ceasefire raiding conditions must also be approved by the Board of Advisors
+* Any future raiding conditions beyond Regular Raiding and Ceasefire raiding must also be approved by the Board of Advisors

 **Definitions:**
 * Voting Member: An abled-body individual able to cast a vote Yea or Nay for their approved categories, including Department Class-Os.